dadoonet/demo-fscrawler/readme.md

 * `ELASTICSEARCH_URL`: get the Elasticsearch endpoint URL from the cloud service console.
 * `KIBANA_URL`: get the Kibana endpoint URL from the cloud service console.
 * `WORKPLACE_URL`: get the Enterprise Search endpoint URL from the cloud service console.
+* `TIKA_VERSION`: the version of the latest Tika release.
+Only helpful for demoing Tika standalone.

 You will need to start a local Python webserver: